TsivataKateryna/learning-visualisation-of_data-with-python/README.md

 The goal was to explore different types of charts and improve my understanding of visual storytelling with data.

 ## ⚙️ Tech Stack
+- Python
+- NumPy
+- Pandas
-- Python                       - Matplotlib
+- Matplotlib
-- NumPy                        - Seaborn
+- Seaborn
-- Pandas                       - Jupiter Notebook
+- Jupiter Notebook
 - SciPy (comming ...)

-# to activate virtual inviroment venv\Scripts\activate

 ## Resources
 ### NumPy: